Communication in the workplace is everything. And everything is communication.

 Are You Tone Deaf or Tone Aware?

 If you own a dog, then you know how important your tone of voice is already.
-Just try saying the words “good dog” in different tones (angry vs. happy, soft vs. loud, fast vs. slow) and watch the bigstock-Dog-On-The-Phone-44086108different reactions you get!
+Just try saying the words “good dog” in different tones (angry vs. happy, soft vs. loud, fast vs. slow) and watch the different reactions you get!

 Think about what your tone of voice might be communicating.
 The pacing, pausing, volume, and pitch all affect how you are perceived.
 A rising pitch—the way children often speak, as though every statement is a question—can make you come across as insecure about what you are saying, whereas a falling pitch denotes confidence.